 Whether you are a start-up looking to expand, an ambitious growth business preparing to list, or a multinational enterprise undertaking major acquisitions, complex corporate law issues span the entire lifecycle of any business.

-Such challenges as selling your lifetime business, negotiating your next round of investment, or your shareholder rights or your next key acquisition, structuring your employee incentives, understanding governance issues and a raft of regulations and guidance are both commonplace and increasingly intricate.
-Each requires different skills and specific expertise from a range of legal practice areas, including tax, as well as real insight into nuances of the industry in question.
-We bring all of this together in one holistic, specialist team.
+Such challenges as selling your lifetime business, negotiating your next rounds of investment or your shareholder rights or your next key acquisition, structuring your employee incentives, understanding governance issues and a raft of regulations and guidance form the mainstay of our corporate practice.
+Each requires different skills and specific expertise from a range of legal practice areas as well as real insight into nuances of the industry in question.
+We bring all of this together in one team.